Line Management

 The responsibilities of a line manager

 As the first level of management above front line workers, a line manager supervises the work of their department.
-They do this by putting systems and processes in place, measuring how these systems works, reporting and reviewing.
+They do this by putting systems and processes in place, measuring how these systems work, reporting and reviewing.

 This might still sound rather broad, so let’s drill down to the different aspects of their role within a business.